josmar-crwdstffng/angular/aio/content/guide/form-validation.md

 <div class="alert is-helpful">

 Notice that the custom validation directive is instantiated with `useExisting` rather than `useClass`.
-The registered validator must be *this instance* of the `ForbiddenValidatorDirective` &mdash;the instance in the form with its `forbiddenName` property bound to "bob".
+The registered validator must be *this instance* of the `ForbiddenValidatorDirective` &mdash;the instance in the form with the associated `forbiddenName` property bound to "bob".

-If you were to replace `useExisting` with `useClass`, then you'd be registering a new class instance, one that doesn't have a `forbiddenName`.
+If you were to replace `useExisting` with `useClass`, then you should be registering a new class instance, one that does not have a `forbiddenName`.

 </div>